 This printer has decent connectivity options, exactly like the HP ENVY 5055.
 Sadly, you can't print from a USB or SD card, and it doesn't have an Ethernet port.
 On the upside, you can connect it to your computer wired through a USB connection or wirelessly through Wi-Fi.

-The HP Smart app has decent features.
-You can perform maintenance tasks, like cleaning printheads and order new cartridges.
+The HP Smart app has an outstanding set of features.
+You can perform maintenance tasks like cleaning printheads and ordering new cartridges.
 You can also scan documents from your device's camera and print photos and PDF files.
 However, you can only directly print some commonly used file formats on iOS and not on Android.

 We tested the HP ENVY 6055 all-in-one printer in white, which is the only color available.
 It's available in the United States, and it's sold as the HP ENVY 6032 in Europe.
 There's also the HP ENVY 6075 printer, which is the same printer but with black accents, and it comes with a 2-year subscription to HP's ink delivery service.
 It's been replaced by the HP ENVY 6055e, which is nearly identical but it comes with a free six-month subscription to HP Instant Ink.
 If you come across an ENVY 6055 that's different from ours, let us know in the discussion, and we'll update the review.
 You can see our unit's label here.

 The HP ENVY 6055 is good at printing photos, but it isn't very versatile compared to other printers in its price range, like the Canon PIXMA TS6320.
 It has excellent color accuracy and better photo printing quality than the HP ENVY Photo 6255, but it's also among the worst printers we've tested in terms of page yield.
 For more options, check out our recommendations for the best HP printers, the best home printers, and the best photo printers.